JankariTech/blog/src/assets/Keycloak/oCIS-with-Keycloak.md

 [In the previous blog](/src/assets/Keycloak/Keycloak.md), we explored the general functionality of Keycloak.
 In this blog, I demonstrate how we can integrate [oCIS](https://owncloud.dev/ocis/)(file-sync and share platform) with Keycloak using the Keycloak WebUI.
-Anyone interested in getting hands-on experience with Keycloak can read this blog.
+This benefits anyone who is interested in getting hands-on experience with Keycloak.

 ## Run Services
 Make sure you've installed [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).